Title Insurance, Individual/TBA – Agent (TLA)

 Prelicensing Requirements

-To qualify for a license, the licensing candidate must meet the following prelicensing requirements:
+To qualify for a license, the licensing candidate must:

-• complete a Department approved prelicensing education course totaling not less than 20 hours of instruction.
-Visit the Prelicensing Provider/Course List on the portal for provider contact information.
+- complete a Department-approved prelicensing education course totaling not less than 20 hours of instruction.
+Visit the Prelicensing Provider/Course List for course provider contact information.

-• pass, within 2 years of applying for the license, the licensing exam administered by PSI Services.
+- pass the licensing exam within 2 years of applying for the license.
 Visit the Exam Vendor Information page for registration and scheduling instructions.

-A candidate is exempt from the course and exam requirements if he/she is a New York licensed attorney in good standing with the NYS Office of Court Administration.
+A candidate is exempt from the course and exam requirements if he/she is a New York licensed attorney in good standing with the New York State Office of Court Administration.
 You must submit a currently dated (within 90 days) Certificate of Good Standing with your application.

 Application Requirements